MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-capability-in-al.md

     - MyGPT3.5
 - An Azure OpenAI API key

 For more information, see [Get started with Azure OpenAI Service](ai-dev-tools-get-started.md).
-For more information about registering for Azure OpenAI Service, see [Azure OpenAI Service](/azure/ai-services/openai/).

 ## Building an AI capability